-- 3.20 There are some sections of the community which traditionally do not get involved in planning matters.
+- 3.19 There are some sections of the community which traditionally do not get involved in planning matters.
 These are often referred to as 'hard to reach groups' and include:

-- Older people
+- The elderly

-- Ethnic minority communities
+- Ethnic minorities

-- Gypsies or travellers
+- Travellers

-- People with disabilities
+- The disabled.

 By working with these groups and their representatives, it is hoped that they can have a more active role in planning matters in the future.
 The County Council will make every endeavour to meet the requirements of the Equality Act 2010.